 Express Scripts is the prescription drug vendor for the RSM Option.
-Drugs prescribed by a physician or dentist or dentist may be purchased either at retail pharmacies or through the Medco Mail Order Prescription Drug Benefit.
-Only eligible expenses for covered prescription drugs purchased at a retail pharmacy purchased at a retail pharmacy apply to your deductible or out-of-pocket maximum.
+Drugs prescribed by a physician or dentist or dentist may be purchased either at retail pharmacies or through the Express Scripts Mail Order Prescription Drug Benefit.
+Only eligible expenses for covered prescription drugs purchased at a retail pharmacy purchased at a retail pharmacy apply to your Deductible or Out-of-Pocket Maximum.

-Medco has a broad network of pharmacies throughout the United States, Puerto Rico and the U.S. Virgin Islands.
+Express Scripts has a broad network of pharmacies throughout the United States, Puerto Rico and the U.S. Virgin Islands.
 To request a list of participating pharmacies, visit the Express Scripts website.